Bicheng-G/bicheng.me/pages/index.md

 Dreaming up cool ideas and making them come true is where my passion lies.
 I am enthusiastic about building tools that help myself and others to be more productive and enjoy the process of crafting.
 You can find my [full projects list here](/projects).
 -->

 Off-screen, I enjoy photography and traveling, I post [photos on this page](/photos).
-Inspired by learning out loud, I write [blog posts](/posts) about open self-actualization, metacognition, sciense-based-parenting, etc.
+Inspired by learning out loud, I write [blog posts](/posts) about self-actualization, metacognition, sciense-based-parenting, etc.

 I'm based in <a href=""><ruby lang="ja"><span i-ri-map-pin-line class="text-sm align-middle -translate-y-0.5" /> Singapore<rp>(</rp><rt></rt><rp>)</rp></ruby></a>, if you are around, please reach out and let's have some coffee or work together.